Point Source Detection with Fully-Convolutional Networks: Performance in Realistic Simulations: Results

 At 143 GHz (Fig. \ref{Fig:compl_rel}, top panel) the performance of PoSeIDoN with respect to the completeness is almost the same as the MHW2 with a $4\sigma$ threshold.
-The 90\% completeness level in this channel are 224 mJy , 298 mJy and 300 mJy for the 3$\sigma$ MHWF, the 4$\sigma$ MHWF and PoSeIDoN, respectively.
-By comparing with the 217 GHz case, the FCN performance has worsen with respect to the MHW2 ones.
-The most probable reason is the change in the instrumental beam that will produce PS slightly bigger that the ones used to train (and thus expected by) the FCN at 217 GHz.
-This issue also explain PoSeIDoN under-estimation of the flux densities ($p_{conf}< 1$ for almost all detected PS).
-On the other hand, PoSeIDoN is still the most robust technique as for spurious PS.
-While both MHW2 results have already more than 20\% spurious PS at the 90\% completeness level, PoSeIDoN detects lower number of spurious PS well below $\sim 200$ mJy.
+The 90\% completeness level in this channel are 181, 235, and 253 mJy for the 3$\sigma$ MHWF, the 4$\sigma$ MHWF, and PoSeIDoN, respectively.
+In comparison with the 217 GHz case, the FCN performance has worsened with respect to that of MHW2.
+The most probable reason is the change in the instrumental beam that will produce PSs that are slightly bigger than those used to train (and thus expected by) the FCN at 217 GHz.
+On the other hand, PoSeIDoN is still performing better regarding spurious PSs.
+While both MHW2 results have already more than 20\% spurious PSs at the 90\% completeness level, PoSeIDoN detects a lower number of spurious PSs well below $\sim$ 170 mJy.

-At higher frequencies the Galactic emission is stronger and the spurious PS issue is much worse.
-This is clearly shown in the spurious results of all the techniques at 353 GHz (Fig. \ref{Fig:compl_rel}, lower panel).
-The level of spurious PS is always above 50\% for both MHW2 cases.
-PoSeIDoN is performing slightly better, although such issue is still present.
-At this frequency, a more conservative Galactic masking is needed or additional steps are required to decrease the number of spurious PS \citep[see ][]{PCCS, PCCS2}.
-As for the completeness, the levels are similar to the 217 GHz case: 154, 227 and 227 mJy for the 3$\sigma$ MHWF, the 4$\sigma$ MHWF and PoSeIDoN, respectively.
-Again, as in the 143 GHz case, PoSeIDoN completeness results are equal to the 4$\sigma$ MHW2.
-More or less the flux densities estimation results are also similar to the 217 GHz case.
+At higher frequencies the Galactic emission is stronger and the spurious PS issue is worse.
+This is clearly shown in the spurious results of all the techniques at 353 GHz (Fig. \ref{Fig:compl_rel}, lower panel) that detect spurious sources above 1 Jy.
+PoSeIDoN performs slightly better, although this issue is still present.
+At this frequency, a more conservative Galactic masking is needed or additional steps are required to decrease the number of spurious PSs \citep[see][]{PCCS, PCCS2}.
+As for the completeness, the 90\% completeness levels are a bit higher with respect to the 217 GHz case, due to the higher background level: 153, 192, and 250 mJy for the 3$\sigma$ MHWF, the 4$\sigma$ MHWF, and PoSeIDoN, respectively.
+Again, as in the 143 GHz case, the PoSeIDoN completeness results are slightly worse than the 4$\sigma$ MHW2.

-So, for all three cases the source detection worsen with higher frequencies due to the increase of the foregrounds contribution to the total map, being PoSeIDoN the overall best performing method.
+So, for all three methods (the 3$\sigma$ MHWF, the 4$\sigma$ MHWF, and PoSeIDoN) the source detection worsens at higher frequencies due to the increase in the foreground contribution to the total map.
+PoSeIDoN is the overall preferable method, mainly due to the lower number of spurious sources.